MahendraBishnoi29/Portfolio/content/jobs/Ethereum/index.md

 url: 'https://ethereum.org/en/'
 ---

-- Contributed to Ethereum Organization's official Site.
+- Fixed Several UI bugs in Ethereum Organization's official Site.
 - Refactored There 4+ Components With Chakra UI.
 - Helped Other Fellow Contributors for their Queries and Issues.